louisvonleitner/geese-orderedness/Readme.md

 Bird flocks vary between 4-100 individuals per flock.
 Given the positions, velocities and accelerations of 3 birds inside a flock, can we predict how many birds are in the flock?
 Yes, with mean error of 1,8 birds and 95% explained variance using gradient boosted trees.
 This points in the direction of predictability of structure in geese flocks.

+Next up:
+Trying Transformers at predicting changes in order...